cwbowron/BCE/README.md

    * Lightning - 2057 (best: 2179)
    * Wild - 1742

-If you make any modifications to BACE that you would like to contribute to me, please send me email at cwbowron@gmail.com
+If you make any modifications to BCE that you would like to contribute to me, please send me email at cwbowron@gmail.com

 ## Known Errors / To Do